infrablocks/end-to-end-concourse-ci/README.md

 ### Setting up your machine (optional)

 We use `go` to automate pre-install steps like installing Gems.
-To get Gem onto the PATH, we use direnv.
+To get `go` onto the PATH, we use direnv.
+If you want to skip this step, use `rake` instead of `go` in all the commands below.

 ```bash
 $ brew install direnv